-a.
-Applying an appropriate level of protection to international and nationally designated sites and protected and priority species;
+- a.
+Applying an appropriate level of protection to international and nationally designated sites; - b.

-- b.
 Requiring new development to incorporate provision for conserving and enhancing local biodiversity, canopy cover and geodiversity interests; - c.
-Supporting the Greenways Project; - d.
+Supporting the Greenways Project;

+- d.
 Designating additional Local Nature Reserves where appropriate; - e.
 Preparing and implementing management plans for Council owned wildlife sites; and - f.
 Identifying an ecological network across lpswich and linking into adjacent areas, and protecting and enhancing it in accordance with policy DM31 to maximise the benefits of ecosystem services.